liztan/little-bee/index.md

 [Boppy Breastfeeding Pillow](https://amzn.to/2zBXSa2) When baby is small, it's good to have a pillow to level them up to your boobs.
 Later on, we use it as a lounger.
 She's also taken naps wedged in it for a while (supervised, of course!)

 [Haakaa Manual Breast Pump](https://amzn.to/2NJc8G0) This thing is amazing!
 It expresses milk by suction, you just pop this sucker on and go about your business.
 It's small, lightweight, and portable.
-I like traveling with this instead of dealing with the electric pump set up.

 You get a free breast pump with insurance (Thanks, Obama!) but you're limited to whichever brand and model they cover.
 I use the [Ameda Finesse](https://amzn.to/2zEjDWD) pump and it's serving me well.
 I like that it's a closed system meaning the milk doesn't come in contact with the pump and that it's relatively small so it's easy to lug around.

-For storage, I've used Ameda and [Medela](https://amzn.to/2MOCHKv) ones, never had a problem with freezing and thawing with either.
+For storage bags, I've used Ameda and [Medela](https://amzn.to/2MOCHKv) ones, never had a problem with freezing and thawing with either.

 #### Cleaning